ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 2. Whenever possible, georeference localities, even crudely.
 Geographic terms in Arctos are a mess, but georeferenced specimens can pull geographic data from webservices or GIS at will.
-3. A huge number of specimens say “Bla County” but have a geospatial error that extends well beyond Bla County.
+3. A huge number of specimens say "Bla County" but have a geospatial error that extends well beyond Bla County.
 Consider error when determining geography from coordinates and when determining coordinates from geography.